How Does a Plastic Granulator Work?

 What is the difference between a shredder and a granulator?

-A shredder reduces coarse and slow, a granulator fine and fast.
-Often both are used in series.
+A shredder reduces coarse and slow materials, while a granulator processes fine and fast materials.
+Both are often used in series.

-Depending on material and volume.
-Check regularly for thickness or increased power consumption.
+Depending on the material and volume.
+Regularly check for dullness or increased power consumption.

 Can wet plastics be processed?